SD2E/api-user-guide/docs/create_application_04.md

 Note the `id` of the input paramter, `fastq`, matches the environment variable in our `runner_template.sh` script.

-The JSON format can be tricky, so it is a good idea to validate your JSON using an [online tool](https://jsonlint.com/) to make sure there are no missing characters.
+The JSON format is unforgiving of typos, so it is a good idea to validate your JSON using an [online tool](https://jsonlint.com/) to make sure there are no missing characters.
 The YAML file (`app.yml`) is probably not strictly necessary.
 It is a clone of the `app.json` file, just in a different format.
 You may perform the conversion using [online tools](https://www.json2yaml.com/).